 Welcome Meeting and Induction Mornings

 When your child first starts school, it’s a big change in your family life, especially if it is your oldest or youngest child.
 You may feel sad and be worried that your child will be unhappy, will not make friends, or will not enjoy schoolwork.
 You may be trying to support your child to make it all feel exciting while, on the inside, you are feeling just as nervous.
 Starting or changing schools can be one of the biggest transitions in a child's life, but it's worth remembering that most children love school and go on to make the most of their education.
 So ensuring your child has a smooth transition into primary school is very important to us.

-We will hold two induction mornings for children who have been allocated a place for September 2018.
-These will take place on Wednesday 19th June & Wednesday 3rd July 2019 .
-In addition, a welcome meeting for parents and carers will also be held on Monday 10th June 2019 at 6pm in school.
+We will hold two induction mornings for children who have been allocated a place for September 2019.
+These will take place on TBC .
+In addition, a welcome meeting for parents and carers will also be held on TBC at 6pm in school.

 We will also visit your child at their nursery and meet with parents individually to discuss your child’s likes, dislikes and any worries you or your child have about starting school to ensure that the transition is as smooth as possible.